vidyagames998/vidyagames998.github.io/eldenring/index.md

 Radahn is very tough boss, but thankfully he is also weak to rot.

 In the southern part of Caelid there's a church on the hill, head there and touch the grace.
 In the church is a red fountain where you should trade a dead dragon heart from killing the big dragon for rotten breath.
-This moves requires 12 arcane and is why I recommend the hero class over the confessor class.
+This move requires 12 arcane and is why I recommend the hero class over the confessor class.

 Head southeast of here and you'll find a tower at the Impassable Greatbridge grace with a portal.
 Take the portal into the castle and make your way to the Jester that is talking about the great battle.